youhyunjo/cliq/README.md

 ## Commands

-- A command is standalone and complete by itself.
+- A command is standalone and complete by itself if you don't need config.
 - You can run it as an independent script.
 - Just copy a command script into your project.
 - There is nothing to be configured.